TrialAndErrror/TnE_Assistant/README.md

 Start by installing from the requirements.txt (pip3 install -r requirements.txt) and make sure all of those installations went smoothly.

+One common issue comes with installing PyAudio; if you don't have PortAudio installed on your machine, the PyAudio installation will fail.
+To resolve it:
+* On Ubuntu, you can get it from the package manager: sudo apt-get install portaudio19-dev python-pyaudio
+* On Linux/Windows/Mac systems, you can manually download and install it here: http://files.portaudio.com/download.html

 If you are having trouble with espeak, it can also be helpful to install espeak through your package manager or from the [PyPI page](https://pypi.org/project/python-espeak/) for python espeak.

-If that doesn't work, feel free to reach out to me directly and we can try and work through the issue!
+If those don't work, feel free to reach out to me directly and we can try and work through the issue!
 If you share the issue with me, I can update this readme with more helpful instructions to help solve further issues